Cornerstone-OnDemand/modelkit/README.md

         return result
 ```

-This will open the doors to all of `modelkit`'s best features:
+Be sure to check out our tutorials in the [documentation](https://clustree.github.io/modelkit/).

+## Features

+Wrapping your prediction code in `modelkit` instantly gives acces to all features:

+- **fast** Model predictions can be batched for speed (you define the batching logic) with minimal overhead.
 - **composable** Models can depend on other models, and evaluate them however you need to
 - **extensible** Models can rely on arbitrary supporting configurations files called _assets_ hosted on local or cloud object stores
 - **type-safe** Models' inputs and outputs can be validated by [pydantic](https://pydantic-docs.helpmanual.io/), you get type annotations for your predictions and can catch errors with static type analysis tools during development.